 Protection for children affected by conflict

-Uganda hosts 1.3 million refugees, and 60 percent of them are children.
+Uganda hosts almost 1.4 million refugees and 60 percent are children.
 Most have fled brutal conflicts, and many have witnessed terrible violence or lost friends and family.
-Save the Children runs Child-Friendly Spaces (CFS) which provide them with a safe place to learn, play and socialise with new friends, under the supervision of specialist caregivers.
+We run Child-Friendly Spaces (CFS) which provide them with a safe place to play, learn and socialise with new friends, under the supervision of specialist caregivers.
 They can also access other services such as mental health and psychosocial support.
-We also have teams of caseworkers who identify the most vulnerable children and make sure they get the support they need – such as children who arrive alone or separated from their parents, orphans, children with disabilities or those in need of counselling.
+Our teams of caseworkers identify the most vulnerable children and make sure they get the support they need – such as children who arrive alone or separated from their parents, orphans, children with disabilities or those in need of counselling.

 Tackling child marriage and teenage pregnancy

 We work with communities to change attitudes and practices towards child marriage.
 We support adolescents to know their rights and the laws that protect them, and to get access to sexual and reproductive health information.
-We lobby officials, with partners and children, to try and get laws enforced.
-We work with schools to improve girls' access to education, for example through availability of sanitary pads and gender-appropriate washrooms – the lack of which often causes girls to drop out of school.
-Staying in school longer can reduce the chance of girls becoming pregnant or married.
+We lobby officials to try and get laws enforced.
+We work with schools to improve girls' access to education, as staying in school longer can reduce the chance of girls becoming pregnant or married.

 Strengthening child protection systems

 To end violence against children in Uganda we must work together.
-The global Joining Forces collaboration brings together six leading child rights organisations – Save the Children, Child Fund, Plan International, SOS Children's Villages, Terre des Hommes, and World Vision.
-Together we are supporting Uganda to achieve Sustainable Development Goal 16.2 to end abuse and violence against children, and supporting children to be at the forefront of initiatives to end violence in schools.
+The global Joining Forces coalition brings together six leading child rights organisations – Save the Children, Child Fund, Plan International, SOS Children's Villages, Terre des Hommes, and World Vision.
+In Uganda the coalition is campaigning to end corporal punishment, and supporting children to develop their own solutions to end violence in schools.